FALL 2025 RECOVERY AIR APPLICATIONS NOW OPEN

 What else besides art?

 Resident artists will engage in other school-based events with students and staff including mandatory overdose prevention and reversal training, mental health first aid training, and more.
+Through our We Are Wildflowers garden leadership program, artists have the opportunity to utilize Emerald Wildflower Garden and The Perch Music and Arts Workshop as part of their youth workshops.
+Our connection to Emerald also provides potential network and collaboration opportunities throughout the larger Philadelphia arts community.
 We aim for this residency to provide space for artists in recovery to grow and learn just as much as they mentor and share their gifts with our youth.

 Our Equipment